formicidae-tracker/studio/docs/cldoc/api/ant_interaction.md

 Each of the capsule must be assigned to a virtual body part.
 These are defined at the experiment level using
 <fort::myrmidon::Experiment::CreateAntShapeType>.
 Each shape type is
-assigned an <AntShapeTypeID> and has a user defined name.
-A type can be removed using <fort::myrmidon::Experiment::DeleteAntShapeType>.
+assigned an <fort::myrmidon::AntShapeTypeID> and has a user defined name.
+A type can be removed using
+<fort::myrmidon::Experiment::DeleteAntShapeType>.

-Once a type is defined, one can start to add capsule for any Ant with that type using <Ant::AddCapsule>
+Once a type is defined, one can start to add capsule for any Ant with that type using <fort::myrmidon::Ant::AddCapsule>

 ## Zoning